GoodDogAI/robotai/README.md

 Build the code
 `cmake --build .`

-Install the python libraries into their proper places `cmake --install . --prefix /home/jake/robotai`
+Install the python libraries into the current repository, so that python can find the pynvcodec modules Be sure to unclobber the README.md and CHANGELOG files `cmake --install . --prefix ..`